 She was the first person of Pacific descent to graduate with a PhD in English from the University of Auckland, where she now lectures in both creative writing and Māori and Pacific literary studies.

 The NZ Listener has described her as the ‘vanguard of contemporary Pacific Literature’ and ‘one of the most important poetic voices of her generation’.
 Selina was the 2016 Commonwealth Poet.
-Selina’s first award-winning poetry collection, Fast Talking PI (Auckland UP, 2009) won the NZSA Jesse Mackay First Best Book Award.
-Her second poetry collection, Dark Sparring (Auckland UP, 2013) received critical acclaim.
+Selina’s first award-winning poetry collection, Fast Talking PI (AUP, 2009) won the NZSA Jesse Mackay First Best Book Award.
+Her second poetry collection, Dark Sparring (AUP, 2013) received critical acclaim.
 Selina delivered the 2016 New Zealand Book Council Lecture Tala Tusi: The Teller is the Tale.
+In 2019, she published a graphic memoir: Mophead: How Your Difference Makes a Difference (AUP).
 You can find out more about Selina in her writers file.